173TECH/sayn/docs/project_examples/bbc_news_nlp.md

 * `table`: name of the table we plan to create in our database
 * `links`: list of links to rss feeds

+???+ note
+     Parameters are not a requirement, however by using parameters we could reuse the task

 ??? example "tasks/extract.yaml"
     ```yaml